 - Have you given the student time to cool down, process, and reflect?
 How long have really given them?
 Are you still looking at them, right now?
 Are you asking them to look you in the eyes, while you talk down them?

 - Does your school have a team dedicated to Positive Behavior Interventions and Supports, Restorative Practices/Justice, and Community?

 - How is your race, identity, and/or class contributing to your bias about how this child should act, behave, or respond?

 - Have you asked another adult to try to check in with the child?

 - What alternatives do you have to suspensions?
-Reflection, community service, restorative conversations, social-emotional learning, mindfulness?
+Reflections, community service, restorative conversations, social-emotional learning, or mindfulness?

 - Can you try again tomorrow?
-Can the conversation, apology, response, decision wait until tomorrow?
-Why are being so urgent?
+Can the conversation, apology, response, or decision wait until tomorrow?
+Why are you being so urgent?

 - Do you know the statistics on suspension and the school to prison pipeline?